Lenonkoech/Simple-React-E-commerce-App/README.md

  ### `json-server --watch src/db/db.json --port 3001`
-This will start the json server at port 3001. port is set to 3001 to avoid conflict with port 3000 of react app
+This will start the json server at port 3001. port is set to 3001 to avoid conflict with port 3000 of react app Open [http://localhost:3001](http://localhost:3001) to view it in your browser

 ### `npm test`